 - Your dog may have a blank stare with glassy eyes.

 - Often dogs in sugar shock tilt their heads to one side as if their head is very heavy on one side.

 - As the low blood sugar progresses, your dog may shake badly, drool, and froth at the mouth.

 Home Treatment of Hypoglycemia for Your Chihuahua

 These tips for home treatment are only to get your Chihuahua up and about.
-Always follow up with your vetrinarian.
-It's important to make sure there are no other outstanding medical issues causing that may have the same symptoms as low blood sugar such as tumors, bacterial infections, pancreatic issues and other serious medical conditions.
+Always follow up with your veterinarian.
+It's important to make sure there are no other outstanding medical issues that may have the same symptoms as low blood sugar such as tumors, bacterial infections, pancreatic issues, and other serious medical conditions.

 Last Word About Low Blood Sugar and Your Chihuahua